mikeger/blog/presentations/build_time/test_what_changed.md

 ---

-# Compiling Swift is slow
+# Compiling Swift is generally slower than compiling many other languages

 ---